jakjang/jj-aks/blog/_posts/2025-05-30-stretching-exercise.md

-*This is an example blog post for the PM learning session!!!*

 ---
 title: "Scretching Before you Exercise - Important or Not?"
 description: "An exploration of why you might scretch before you exercise"